arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 [watching movies](https://en.wikipedia.org/wiki/Blade_Runner_2049)
 about transhumanism on our way here.

-Automation related to UI testing seems te be a Holy Grail from that standpoint.
+Automation related to UI testing seems to be a Holy Grail from that standpoint.
 Sure thing, it can replace manual QA procedures with automated ones!
 Like, completely!
 You just need to have a local backend...
 And maybe disable animations.
 And... you know, somehow wait for backend responses.
 And don’t forget about the infrastructure.